department-of-veterans-affairs/va.gov-team/products/caregivers/1010cg-mvp/Sign-as-a Rep-Round3-Oct2021/Usability research/conversation-guide.md

 **For Veterans:**

 Let's say you heard about a way you and your caregiver could receive benefits from the VA, and that you could apply online at VA.gov.
-You have navigated to the screen we are looking at **insert link**.
+You have navigated to the screen we are looking at **[link](https://preview.uxpin.com/3bf6496017f55041a94c2cfc8009c35dad5a79f2#/pages/137666459/simulate/no-panels?mode=i)**.
 Now let's imagine you've decided you'd like to apply for these benefits.
 Go ahead and show us what you would do to apply.

 **For Caregivers:**

 Let's say you heard about a way you could receive benefits from the VA, and that you could apply online at VA.gov.
-You have navigated to the screen we are looking at **insert link**.
+You have navigated to the screen we are looking at **[link](https://preview.uxpin.com/3bf6496017f55041a94c2cfc8009c35dad5a79f2#/pages/137666459/simulate/no-panels?mode=i)**.
 Now let's imagine you've decided you'd like to apply for these benefits.

 - In your circumstance who do you think would fill out this application? (you or the Veteran)
 - Go ahead and show us what you would do to apply.